matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Paying fees in ERC20 tokens

-Let's see how we can pay fees in `USDC` token.
-After making sure that your wallet has some Rinkeby `USDC` on L1, let's change the depositing code to the following one:
+This section explains how to pay fees in `USDC` token as an example.

+  1. After making sure that the wallet has some Rinkeby `USDC` on L1, change the depositing code to the following:

 ```typescript
 const USDC_ADDRESS = "0xeb8f08a975ab53e34d8a0330e0d34de942c95926";